-This technical brochure is edited by the pro-K Fluoropolymergroup and was technically worked out by Robert Meyer zu Westram, SGL Group / Dr. Schnabel GmbH.
+This technical brochure is edited by the pro-K Fluoropolymergroup and was technically worked out by Robert Meyer zu Westram, SGL Carbon Group / Dr. Schnabel GmbH.
+The revision was made in the cooperation of SGL Carbon Group / Dr. Schnabel GmbH and Baum Lined Piping GmbH.